Retail EDI Glossary

 Consignment

-The process where the supplier ships product to a retailer’s DC or store but does not invoice the retailer until the product has been sold by the retailer.
+The process by which the supplier ships product to a retailer’s DC or store, but does not invoice the retailer until the product has been sold by the retailer.
 Sharing the buying organization’s Point of Sale information is what drives the invoicing process.
-The EDI 852 Sales & Inventory transaction is usually a requirement for this type of relationship.
+The EDI 852 Sales & Inventory transaction> is usually a requirement for this type of relationship.>

 An organization that takes small shipments and combines them into larger shipments to garner better freight rates.
 Commonly used in import operations and may also provide customs clearance services.